Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Conclusion

 \section{Conclusion}

 This paper addresses the challenging problem of efficiently and accurately estimating failure probabilities to enable risk-aware, continuous motion planning.
-By developing a rigorous framework directly in continuous-time and leaning heavily on the classic study of first-exit times, it becomes straightforward to identify a lightweight approximation (\texttt{ival\_safe}) that dramatically outperforms existing methods.
-Furthermore, our approximation restores a convenient Bellman structure required for optimal control, enabling practical application for a wide variety of nonlinear systems.
+By developing a rigorous framework directly in continuous-time and leaning heavily on the classical language of first-exit times, it becomes straightforward to identify a lightweight approximation (\texttt{ival\_safe}) that dramatically outperforms existing methods.
+Furthermore, our approximation restores a convenient Bellman structure required for optimal control, enabling practical application for a wide variety of nonlinear motion planning problems.

 Ultimately, the framework and concepts introduced in this paper (particularly Section \ref{s:time_additive}) motivate a number of future investigations.
 Of particular interest are robust methods of estimating anthropic belief via $\pi_t$ or $\Psi_t$, as ``survival-thus-far'' may represent a useful and yet-uncaptured source of information for aspects of autonomous decision-making not limited to risk estimation.
 Also, fusing MC and Gaussian-based risk-approximations in a hybrid approach may provide the best of both worlds: high accuracy in the face of nonlinearity and compatibility with continuous optimization.